anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 # Replay Protection

-Replay protection is a mechanism to prevent _replay attacks_, which consist of a malicious user resubmitting an already executed transaction (also mentioned as tx in this document) to the ledger.
+Replay protection is a mechanism to prevent _replay attacks_, which consist of a malicious user resubmitting an already executed transaction (often shortened to "tx" in this document) to the ledger.

 A replay attack causes the state of the machine to deviate from the intended one (from the perspective of the parties involved in the original transaction) and causes economic damage to the fee payer of the original transaction, who finds himself paying more than once.
 Further economic damage is caused if the transaction involved the moving of value in some form (e.g. a transfer of tokens) with the sender being deprived of more value than intended.